22018415/Pcomp-Final-Project/README.md

 However, the idea was abandoned in view of the difficulty of distinguishing whether the sound sensor was a female voice or not.

 #### Idea 3
 During the discussion, we thought that the relationship between two people was something to think about and would also bring more variation to the piece.
-It occurred to us that the breath and temperature of two people could be shared to feed a plant, but considering that the change in the plant might not be obvious, we gave up this idea
+It occurred to us that the breath and temperature of two people could be shared to feed a plant, but considering that the change in the plant might not be obvious, we gave up this idea.
 **Input: CO2 sensor, temperature sensor; **
 **Output : oxygen and water.**